1.3 Child Protection Section 47 Enquiries: Procedure

 All involved professionals should:

 Recording of Section 47 Enquiries

 The social worker should record the information gathered and actions during the course of the enquiry and its outcomes on a Record of Section 47 Enquiries, which should be approved by the team manager.

 If the local authority decides not to proceed with a Child Protection Conference then other professionals involved with the child and family have the right to request that a conference be convened, if they have serious concerns that a child's welfare may not be adequately safeguarded.
-In the event of a continued difference of opinion, the Buckinghamshire Safeguarding Children Board’s Escalation, Challenge and Conflict Resolution Procedure should be followed.
+In the event of a continued difference of opinion, the Buckinghamshire Safeguarding Children Partnership’s Escalation, Challenge and Conflict Resolution Procedure should be followed.

 Joint working protocol for minimum standards in inter agency working in relation to section 47 enquiries

 The primary focus of this protocol is to ensure that referrals in respect of children who are suffering or who are likely to suffer significant harm are seen as paramount and that agencies work together with a co-ordinated approach to ensure the safety and well- being of the child.

 The Protocol sets out the agreement between Buckinghamshire County Council Children’s Social Care (also covering Buckinghamshire County Council) and Thames Valley Police and Partner agencies.
 The document aims to clarify key practice expectations around good practice in Section 47 enquiries and is based on principles within 'Working Together to Safeguard Children'.